 Identity theft occurs when another person’s identifying information is used fraudulently or unlawfully.
 More than 15 million Americans have their identities stolen every year, resulting in financial losses of more than $50 billion.
 This means that as many as 7 percent of adults in the U.S. will have their identity misused, resulting in an average of $3,500 in losses.
 Identity theft is an ever-growing crime in our nation, and could actually be one of the costliest and pervasive crimes in the United States.
 If you are facing criminal charges, call identity theft attorney San Diego Vikas Bajaj today.
 At the Law Office of Vikas Bajaj, APC, we have over 19 years of experience successfully helping people accused a crime.
-We offer a free consultation.
+Schedule an initial consultation with us.

 With the right information, a person’s credit card numbers, driving record, mortgage and banking information and criminal records can all be accessed.
 Because law enforcement receives so many reports of identity theft, when they believe they have identified the person responsible, they may be single-minded in their pursuit of a conviction.